ASEAN Centre for Biodiversity: Launch

 ACB was launched at the 9th Informal ASEAN Ministerial Meeting on 27 September 2005.
 The Agreement also established the ASEAN Biodiversity Fund with voluntary contributions of the AMS, other governments and organisations as approved by the Governing Board.
 The Fund is to be utilised to meet the expenses of the centre and its various initiatives.
-The President of the Philippines Her Excellency Gloria Macapagal Arroyo has recommended to the Senate President and Members of the Senate the ratification of the Host Country Agreement (HCA) between the Government of the Republic of the Philippines and the ASEAN Centre for Biodiversity.
+President Gloria Macapagal Arroyo recommended to the senate the ratification of the Host Country Agreement (HCA) between the Government of the Republic of the Philippines and the ASEAN Centre for Biodiversity.
 Signed on 8 August 2006 in Manila, the HCA provides that the Philippines shall be the Host Country for the ACB which is currently headquartered at the University of Philippines in Los Baños, Laguna.

-Subject to concurrence by the Senate, the Philippine Government will later grant immunities and privileges to ACB and its staff.
-The Department of Environment and Natural resources (DENR), the Department of Finance (DOF), the Bureau of Immigration (BI), the Department of Transportation and Communication (DOTC), Bangko Sentral ng Pilipinas (BSP), and the University of the Philippines Los Baños (UPLB) have endorsed the ratification of the HCA.
+Subject to concurrence by the senate, the Philippine Government will later grant immunities and privileges to ACB and its staff.
+The Department of Environment and Natural resources, the Department of Finance, the Bureau of Immigration, the Department of Transportation and Communication (DOTC), Bangko Sentral ng Pilipinas, and the University of the Philippines Los Baños have endorsed the ratification of the HCA.

 Focus and scope

-Dr. Ahmed Djoghlaf, executive secretary of the United Nations Convention on Biological Diversity (CBD), calls ACB "a unique mechanism that uses the bottom-top approach to deal with the biodiversity loss problem."
+Ahmed Djoghlaf, executive secretary of the United Nations Convention on Biological Diversity (CBD), calls ACB "a unique mechanism that uses the bottom-top approach to deal with the biodiversity loss problem."

 Now on its 41st year, the ASEAN has resolved to further strengthen its commitment to protect its biodiversity from degradation.
 "As part of the ASEAN action to save the region’s biodiversity, the countries declared 27 areas as ASEAN Heritage Parks and designated 1,523 protected areas based on the World Conservation Union (IUCN) category," Executive Director Rodrigo Fuentes said.
 He added that "promoting national and regional cooperation to address measures related to environmental agreements, and establishing a regional database containing an inventory of the region’s biological resources are also part of the action to curb biodiversity loss."

-Now on its third year, ACB reinforces its efforts to engage more sectors and stakeholders in the quest to save the region's biodiversity.
-It forms alliances with key stakeholders in the regional and global levels.